 For faster mobile-friendly and responsive development, Bootstrap includes dozens of utility classes for showing, hiding, aligning, and spacing content.
-Below is a primer on what’s included in Bootstrap and how these utilities can help you with layout.

-display utilities for responsively toggling common values of the
+Use our display utilities for responsively toggling common values of the

 display property.
 Mix it with our grid system, content, or components to show or hide them across specific viewports.

 Bootstrap 4 is built with flexbox, but not every element’s

 display has been changed to